-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" Proposals 2, 3, 4 and 5, and "For" each of the directors nominated for re-election in Proposal 1.
-If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using its best judgment.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" Proposals 2,3 and 4 and "For" the director nominated for re-election in Proposal No. 1.

 Who is paying for this proxy solicitation?